 On March 25, 1994, an action entitled Castano, et al. v.
 The American Tobacco Company Inc., et al., United States District Court, Eastern District of Louisiana, was filed against Liggett and others.
 The class action complaint sought relief for a nationwide class of smokers based on their alleged addiction to nicotine.
 The District Court granted plaintiffs' motion for class certification.
 On May 23, 1996, the Fifth Circuit Court of Appeals decertified the class and instructed the District Court to dismiss the class complaint.
-On March 12, 1996, Liggett and BGL entered into an agreement, subject to court approval, to settle the Castano class action tobacco litigation.
+On March 12, 1996, Liggett and BGL entered into an agreement, subject to court approval, to settle the Castano class action tobacco litigation, however, this settlement is no longer in effect.
+See "Subsequent Events" below.